zammad/zammad-admin-documentation/channels-telegram.rst

 Start using your new channel
 ============================

+..
+Note:: Please note that the maximum file size for Telegram-Bots is 20MB!
+  Further information can be found in the `Telegram API-Reference <https://core.telegram.org/bots/api#getfile>`_.

 Go to your Telegram client, search for your new Telegram bot and start writing a message.

 .. image:: images/channels/telegram_client_search_bot.png